cheese1/medusawiki/Medusa-installation-Debian-Ubuntu.md

-## Ubuntu 14.x - 18.x
+## Ubuntu 14.x - 18.x | Debian 7 - 9
-The following instructions are for installing Medusa on Ubuntu 14.x - 18.x
+The following instructions are for installing Medusa on Ubuntu 14.x - 18.x and Debian 7.0 - 9.

 The installation assumes that you're not using the root user to install/run Medusa.
 The entries for **user:group** throughout the document will be set as **medusa:media** and you will have to modify it if you want it to match your user configuration.